AI-Generated Content (AIGC) for Various Data Modalities: A Survey: 3D Modality

+In general, the work on generating 3D human avatars can be split into the full body and head, which adopt different approaches.
+We discuss them separately below.

-\textbf{Unconditional.} Early works (e.g., SCAPE \cite{anguelov2005scape}, SMPL \cite{loper2015smpl}, Adam \cite{joo2018total}, STAR \cite{osman2020star}, GHUM \cite{xu2020ghum}) explore generating 3D human mesh via human parametric models, which express human body shapes in terms of a relatively small set of parameters that deform a template human mesh.
+\textbf{3D Avatar Body.} 3D human avatar generation aims to generate diverse 3D virtual humans with different identities and shapes, which can take arbitrary poses.
+This task can be very challenging, as there can be many variations in clothed body shapes and their articulations can be very complex.
+Furthermore, since 3D avatars should ideally be animatable, 3D shape generation methods are typically not easily extended to non-rigid clothed humans.
+Early works (e.g., SMPL \cite{loper2015smpl}) explore generating 3D human mesh via human parametric models, which express human body shapes in terms of a relatively small set of parameters that deform a template human mesh.
 These models conveniently synthesize human shapes as users only need to fit/regress values for a small set of parameters.
-Some works also explore a similar approach for modeling clothed humans \cite{ma2020learning,guan2012drape,yang2018analyzing}.
+Some works also explore a similar approach for modeling clothed humans \cite{ma2020learning}.
 However, such human parametric models are not able to capture many finer and personalized details due to the fixed mesh topology and the bounded resolution.
-To overcome these limitations, a line of works propose to generate 3D human avatars by adopting implicit non-rigid representations \cite{chen2021snarf,saito2020pifuhd}. gDNA \cite{chen2022gdna} proposes a method to generate novel detailed 3D humans with a variety of garments, by predicting a skinning field (following \cite{chen2021snarf}) and a normal field (i.e., using an MLP to predict the surface normals), and is trained using raw posed 3D scans of humans.
+To overcome these limitations, a line of works propose to generate 3D human avatars by adopting implicit non-rigid representations \cite{saito2020pifuhd}. gDNA \cite{chen2022gdna} proposes a method to generate novel detailed 3D humans with a variety of garments, by predicting a skinning field and a normal field (i.e., using an MLP to predict the surface normals), and is trained using raw posed 3D scans of humans.
 AvatarGen \cite{zhang2022avatargen} leverages an SDF on top of a SMPL human prior, and enables disentangled control over the human model's geometry and appearance.
-GNARF \cite{bergman2022generative} proposes a generative and articulated NeRF that is trained with posed 2D images.
 EVA3D \cite{hong2023eva3d} is a compositional human NeRF representation that can be trained using sparse 2D human image collections, which is efficient and can render in high-resolution.
-HumanGen \cite{jiang2023humangen} generates 3D humans by building upon an existing 2D generator which provides prior information, and adopts a neural rendering approach to produce texture, while an SDF produces the fine-grained geometry information.

-\textbf{Conditioned on 3D scans.} Another line of work aims to produce an animatable 3D avatar from 3D scans.
-Traditionally, articulated deformation of a given 3D human mesh is often performed with the classic linear blend skinning algorithm.
-However, the deformation is simple and cannot produce pose-dependent variations, which leads to various artifacts \cite{lewis2000pose}.
-Many methods have been proposed to tackle these issues, such as dual quaternion blend skinning \cite{kavan2008geometric} and multi-weight enveloping \cite{wang2002multi,merry2006animation}.